-To put this into context, the chance of a spider bite in Britain is very much less than a bee- or wasp-sting - or even of a dog bite - and the consequences are generally less severe.
+To put this into context, the chance of a spider bite in Britain is still very much less than a bee- or wasp-sting - or even of a dog bite - and the consequences are likely to be less severe.
 Spider bites don't convey human diseases and, worldwide, spiders are major predators of insects such as mosquitoes that do transmit disease.

-Serious problems with spider bites are likely to arise only if the bite becomes infected or if the person is already weakened by other health issues.
+More serious problems with spider bites are likely to arise only if the bite becomes infected or if the person is already weakened by other health issues.
 As with any other injury, if swelling or ulceration results from a suspected spider bite you should seek immediate medical help.